Early Intervention | UCP Central PA

 Manager Childhood & Ancillary Services

-Specialty Areas: Caroline is excited to apply her occupational therapy knowledge to the field of early intervention.
+Caroline is excited to apply her occupational therapy knowledge to the field of early intervention.
 Caroline has specialized training in Upper Limb Intervention Therapy for children diagnosed with Cerebral Palsy ages 3 months to 3 years including Multi-Sensory, Constraint Induced Movement and Bimanual Therapy.
 She also has training in the use of the Hammersmith Infant Neurological Examination.
 She highly values the collaborative approach which serves as the foundation for all occupational therapy services received throughout the life span.
 She has observed the impact and importance of early intervention services through her niece, brother and sister-in-law who have greatly benefited from the coaching model while supporting her development over the past several months.
 Caroline appreciates the principles of early intervention including the use of family-centered functional applications through everyday routines.
 She looks forward to empowering families to find opportunities in everyday routines to guide their child to the fulfillment of their goals.

-A Little About Caroline: Caroline enjoys spending time with her two dogs, reading, traveling and spending time with friends and family.
+Outside of work, Caroline enjoys spending time with her two dogs, reading, traveling and spending time with friends and family.

 Amara Kreider